Alan Beith

 From 1992 to 2003 he was Deputy Leader of the Liberal Democrats.
 By 2015 he was the longest-serving member of his party's House of Commons delegation, and was the last Liberal Democrat MP to have experience of Parliament in the 1970s.

-Beith was elevated as a life peer in the 2015 Dissolution Honours List and took his title and a seat on the House of Lords Opposition benches on 23 November 2015.
+Beith was elevated as a life peer in the 2015 Dissolution Honours list, and took his title and a seat on the House of Lords opposition benches on 23 November 2015.

 Early life

 The son of John Beith, of Scottish extraction, he was born in 1943 at Poynton in Cheshire.
 He was educated at The King's School, Macclesfield before going to Balliol College, Oxford, where he read Philosophy, Politics and Economics graduating in 1964.
-He then pursued postgraduate studies at Nuffield College receiving a Bachelor of Letters (BLitt) degree.
+He then pursued postgraduate studies at Nuffield College, receiving a Bachelor of Letters (BLitt) degree.

-In 1966, Beith began his career as a politics lecturer in the University of Newcastle upon Tyne.
-In 1969 he was elected as a Councillor on Hexham District Council and, in 1970, he was also elected to Corbridge Town Council.
+In 1966, Beith began his career as a Politics lecturer at the University of Newcastle upon Tyne.
+In 1969 he was elected as a Councillor on Hexham Rural District Council and, in 1970, he was also elected to Corbridge parish council.
 He contested Berwick-upon-Tweed as the Liberal candidate at the 1970 general election but was heavily defeated by the sitting Conservative MP Antony Lambton.

 Parliamentary career

-Beith became a member of the North Tynedale District Council in 1973.
+Beith became a member of Tynedale District Council in 1973.
 Later that year, Antony Lambton resigned as an MP following a Fleet Street exposé.
 At the ensuing by-election on 8 November 1973, Beith was narrowly elected by 57 votes, becoming Berwick's first Liberal MP since 1945.

 Just three months after his by-election success, Beith was out canvassing his constituents again at the February 1974 general election, being returned to Parliament with an increased majority of 443.
 Later that same year and still less than a year after entering the House of Commons, Beith had to contest the constituency for a third time in less than a year at the October 1974 general election, retaining his seat with a slender majority of 73 votes.
 He held his seat with comfortable majorities in the eight further elections he stood in.